-- the implementation of the project may cause direct residual adverse effects on the VC, taking into account the application of technically and economically feasible mitigation measures; and, - the same VC may be affected by other past, present and future physical activities.
+- the project may cause direct residual adverse effects on the VC, taking into account the application of technically and economically feasible mitigation measures; and - the same VC may be affected by other past, present and future physical activities18.

 VCs that would not be affected by the project or would be affected positively by the project can, therefore, be omitted from the cumulative effects assessment.
 A cumulative effect on an environmental component may, however, be important even if the assessment of the project's effects on this component reveals that the effects of the project are minor.
+The Elk Valley Cumulative Effects Management Framework may be taken into account in the identification of VCs and the carrying out of the cumulative effects assessment.